dream-horizon-org/raven-panel/docs/docs/development/deployment.md

 | `NEXT_PUBLIC_EVENT_URL_PROD` | Production event service URL |
 | `NEXT_PUBLIC_EVENT_URL_UAT` | UAT event service URL |

 **Note:** Without these event service URLs, the event selection feature will be unavailable when creating new journeys or modifying event triggers in existing journeys.
-While you can still edit existing journeys that don't require event changes, creating new journeys—which is the core functionality of Raven Panel—requires event triggers and will not be possible without these variables configured.
+While you can still edit existing journeys that don't require event changes, creating new journeys—which is the core functionality of Raven—requires event triggers and will not be possible without these variables configured.

 **Expected API Response Format:**